apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 (<em>Appears on:</em><a href="#apps.kubeblocks.io/v1alpha1.ClusterSpec">ClusterSpec</a>, <a href="#apps.kubeblocks.io/v1alpha1.ShardingSpec">ShardingSpec</a>)
 </p>
 <div>
-<p>ClusterComponentSpec defines the specifications for a Component in a Cluster.</p>
+<p>ClusterComponentSpec defines the specification of a Component within a Cluster.</p>
 </div>
 <table>
 <thead>